UserProjekt/DaVinci_Script_Proxy_Generator/README.md

   		Project.LoadRenderPreset('FHD_h.265_420_8bit_5Mbps')

 ## Prerequisites
 The Python version requirements for DaVinci Resolve depend on the version of the software you are using.
-This is because older versions of DaVinci Resolve rely on the `imp` module for importing Python modules, which is deprecated in Python 3.12.
+This is because older versions of DaVinci Resolve rely on the `imp` module for importing Python modules, which is [removed](https://docs.python.org/3.11/library/imp.html) in Python 3.12.
 To address this, starting from version 18.6.5, DaVinci Resolve has switched to using the `importlib` module instead.

 Here are the specific Python version requirements based on your DaVinci Resolve version: